 While the joy of Christmas may be in giving, not receiving, the cost of giving can be somewhat less joyful.
 So having these Christmas gift ideas on a budget can really be a lifesaver this holiday season.

-The constant pressure to buy more and more, especially as companies’ marketing machines move into high gear in the weeks leading up to Christmas, can be relentless and truly difficult to manage financially.
+After all, the constant pressure to buy more and more, especially as companies’ marketing machines move into high gear in the weeks leading up to Christmas, can be relentless.

 But never fear!
-There are a number of strategies to allow you to uphold the spirit of giving these holidays – without having to give up on your budget.
+There are a number of ways to help you uphold the spirit of giving these holidays – without having to give up on your budget.

-So check out below for some ideas on cheap Christmas presents that your recipients (and your wallet) will love!
+So check out below for some ideas on cheap Christmas presents that your friends and family (and your wallet) will love!

 Every parent I know is at a loss about the amount of stuff their kids have.
 And every adult I know that doesn’t have kids (and even those that do, actually) is in a constant (losing) battle to get rid of all the stuff they have somehow accumulated.

 In general, we all have so.
 Much.
 Stuff.

 And yet we still feel like we have to give a mountain of presents each year.
 Never mind the cost.